 What to do when devices won’t connect to the conference room TV

 Your slides are ready to roll, but they don’t appear on the conference room TV.
 Or maybe your video is showing up, but there’s no sound.
+Some helpful tips below:

 - Before booking conference rooms, employees should check under amenities that the office’s WiFi is strong in that location.
 If the meeting room isn’t wireless, it’s important to begin the meeting with the right mix of cables and adapters.